levon003/levon003.github.io/_posts/2025-10-14-tutor-feedback-interface.md

 Sometimes the educators in question are teachers, but they can also be trained tutors, peer tutors, counselors, or coaches.

-There are many options for analyzing recordings:
+There are many options for analyzing recordings.
+Here are a few outputs I've seen:
  - Positive or negative interactions _e.g._ student break-through moments
  - Quantitative metrics for particular educator behaviors _e.g._ percentage of questions that are open-ended, educator:student talk-time ratio
  - Quantitative metrics for particular student behaviors _e.g._ verbal expressions of frustration